jsecol/safe-water/r_notebooks/WaterSystems_zipcodes.md

 #### Zipcode data from census zip code tabulation areas

--   ideally use these to match to demographics, etc, at a relatively fine scale
+-   can use these to match to demographics, etc, at a relatively fine scale

 ``` r
 # data.table seems to be harder for .zip, using readr package